yedincisenol/laravel-api-startup/readme.md

 - Refactoring with RequestClasses
 - Login with Social media documentation
 - Docker file
-- Parameter for Onesignal on Device services
+- Parameter change for Onesignal on Device services
+- Fix `500` response code to `401` on   `Unauthenticated` state

 ## Contributing